traject/traject/doc/batch_execution.md

 Or in a traject configuration file, setting the `log.file` configuration setting.

-### Seperate error log
+### separate error log

-You can also seperately have a duplicate log file created with ONLY log messages of level ERROR and higher (meaning ERROR and FATAL), with the `log.error_file` setting.
+You can also separately have a duplicate log file created with ONLY log messages of level ERROR and higher (meaning ERROR and FATAL), with the `log.error_file` setting.
 Then, if there's any lines in this error log file at all, you know something bad happened, maybe your batch process needs to notify someone, or abort further